 In years two and three, you’ll examine the presence of new, interactive and digital elements in traditional theatre and media-based forms, such as video projection and audio design, as well as exploring further the creative processes for performing live and for recorded media.
 To develop your interests even further, you can study related areas such as scriptwriting, applied drama, and a range of specialist modules that reflect staff research areas.

-Theory is taught through lectures, seminars and screenings while practical work is studied in studio workshops.
+Theory on the Performance and Media course is taught through lectures, seminars and screenings while practical work is studied in studio workshops.

 You will be assessed using practical work (including filmed and/or mixed-media performances), essays, reflective analysis and presentations which will give you a broad range of experiences and skills in a variety of media.

 There is approximately 60% practicalwork, 30% written work, and 10% continuous assessment or portfolio; though these proportions will vary depending on the modules you choose.

 There is currently no accreditation associated with this course.

 Students on the Performance and Media degree benefit from the impressive facilities at the newly enhanced USW Cardiff.
 This includes a 160-seat auditorium theatre with a sprung stage floor, full lighting rig, two brand-new dance studios and new drama spaces.
 There are also four black box studio theatres, and professional film studios with green screen and motion capture facilities on campus.